Natchez Trace: Early 19th century

 Though the Natchez Trace was briefly used as a major United States route, it served an essential function for years.
 The Trace was the only reliable land link between the eastern states and the trading ports of Mississippi and Louisiana.
 All sorts of people traveled down the Trace: itinerant preachers, highwaymen, traders, and peddlers among them.
 The road was most heavily used for mail in the 1810s, until about 1825.
+The segment of the route to Natchez through Madison County in northern Alabama was known in 1809 as the Limestone Road.